The 2021 Teams Gathering

 Both John Warhurst and Sr Clare Condon will discuss what the next few years might bring to our Catholic faith and the challenges our Church might face.

-Phil will facilitate the 2021 Gathering as well as speak about the relationships, beliefs and values of young people at a time of upheaval in the world.
+Phil will be facilitating our Teams Gathering as well as speaking about the beliefs and values in the relationships of young people as they navigate the changing context of a time of upheaval in the world.